 For most accident cases, South Carolina limits punitive damage awards to the greater of three times the actual damages or $500,000.
 So, if you get $100,000 in actual damages, the most you can get in punitive damages is $500,000.
 If you get $200,000 in actual damages, the most punitive damages you can get is $600,000—three times the actual damages of $200,000.

 The jury isn’t told about this limit.
 I’m about to tell you why.

 Punitive damages can have a real impact on the outcome of your case.
-Our Spartanburg injury lawyers can increase the odds of a successful outcome, call us at (864) 582-0416 to discuss your situation or provide your information through a form on our site.
+Our Spartanburg injury lawyers can increase the odds of a successful South Carolina accident injury settlement.
+Call toll free at 888-230-1841 to discuss your situation or provide your information through a form on our site.